paulscherrerinstitute/xvcSupport/README.md

 =======================

 This package implements a component which drives a JTAG port from data send over an AXI Stream.
+This is very useful if you want remote access to Xilinx ILAs without using the FPGA's hardware JTAG pins.
+Instead, the ILA is controlled from a JTAG controller in the fabric which can be remote-controlled in many different ways.

 Motivation
 ----------